emacs-mirror/emacs/mps/manual/source/pool/mvff.rst

 grab all the large blocks, leading to severe fragmentation.
 If you need both forms of allocation, use two separate pools.

-Note that using buffered allocation prevents (for obscure technical reasons) the pool from allocating across segment boundaries.
+Note that buffered allocation can't allocate across segment boundaries (see :ref:`topic-allocation-point-implementation` for the technical reason).
 This can cause added external fragmentation if objects are allocated that are a significant fraction of the segment size.

 .. note::